What Is The Definition Of Recessive Allele

 1. Parental Generation (P): Let's say we have two parent pea plants.
 One is homozygous dominant (AA) for purple flowers, meaning it has two copies of the dominant allele (A).
 The other is homozygous recessive (aa) for white flowers, meaning it has two copies of the recessive allele (a).

 2. First Filial Generation (F1): Each parent contributes one allele to their offspring.
 The homozygous dominant parent can only contribute the A allele, while the homozygous recessive parent can only contribute the a allele.
-As a result, all offspring in the F1 generation will have the genotype Aa.
+Which means all offspring in the F1 generation will have the genotype Aa.
 They are heterozygous, meaning they have one dominant allele and one recessive allele.
 Because the A allele is dominant, all F1 plants will have purple flowers.
-However, they are carriers of the recessive allele.
+Still, they are carriers of the recessive allele.

 3. Second Filial Generation (F2): When two F1 plants (Aa) are crossed, the offspring in the F2 generation will have a mix of genotypes: AA, Aa, and aa.
 The possible combinations are: